 If you were to guess what the average new car price is nowadays, what would you guess?
 I guessed $23,000, since my Honda Fit is sweet and only costs $19,600 new.
 Given I’m frugal, leaving a 20% upside pricing buffer seemed logical.
 Too bad I was way off!

-According to Experian, one of the big three credit scoring agencies, the average car price now tops over $34,000!
+According to Experian, one of the big three credit scoring agencies, the average car price now tops over $34,000 in 2019!
 Holy moly that’s ridiculous.
 All-time best selling family cars such as the Honda Accord and Toyota Camry only cost $26,000 fully-loaded.
 So how on Earth can the average car price now be 31% higher than these two?

 Take a look at 12 of the most popular sedans on the market today and their prices.
 All are under $30,000, even if you add 10% to account for bad negotiating or a nicer model.
 Something is up, and I’m going to get to the bottom of things.